jaelliot/geckoforge/docs/templates/implementation-prompt.md

     *   If any rule conflicts with the task, propose the smallest possible amendment and **wait for explicit approval** before editing code or docs.

 3.  **Implement Code & Tests**:
-    *   Once the plan (and any rule adjustments) are approved, **MODIFY** the target files with correct, working code or configuration.
+    *   Once the plan (and any rule adjustments) are approved, **MODIFY** the target KIWI configuration files, Home-Manager modules, or setup scripts with correct, working code.
+    *   **REMEMBER**: Changes affect the ISO build process and resulting distribution, not the current development system.
-    *   **IMPLEMENT** matching tests or verification scripts (e.g., shell smoke tests, Nix evaluations) to prevent regressions.
+    *   **IMPLEMENT** matching tests or verification scripts (e.g., shell smoke tests, Nix evaluations, KIWI validation) to prevent regressions.

 4.  **Verify & Document**:
     *   **CONFIRM** the change works via automated checks and targeted manual validation.